ruchisahota/gaia/v1/doc/documentation.md

 # QuotaPolicy

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 Quotas Policies allows to set quotas on the number of objects that can be created in a namespace.

 ## Attributes